tsgilmer/tsgilmer/README.md

 My name is Tyler "Slade" Gilmer, and I am a graduate student at the University of Alabama in Huntsville, majoring in Industrial and Systems Engineering.

-I build simulation and machine learning models to analyze **resilience and disruption propagation in complex systems**, including manufacturing supply chains and infrastructure networks.
+I design and build **data-driven decision systems** for complex, disruption-prone environments, focusing on manufacturing systems and infrastructure networks.

-My work focuses on:
+My work combines:

-• Monte Carlo simulation
+- simulation
-• systems resilience modeling
+- machine learning
-• machine learning for operational decision support
+- systems modeling

-• network-based infrastructure analysis
+To improve **resilience, efficiency, and operational decision-making**.
 ---

 ## Featured Projects

 # Reinforcement Learning for JIT Manufacturing Optimization (RL -vs- Reactive)
-A reinforcement learning-based decision system that improves both reliability and efficiency in JIT manufacturing under uncertainty.
+A reinforcement learning-based decision system that reduces shortages and overtime in JIT manufacturing, improving both reliability and cost efficiency under uncertainty.

-### Key Results:
+### Impact:
 - ↓ Shortages by ~17%
 - ↓ Overtime by ~19%
 - ~$2,280 annual cost savings